gmp26/Apps1/README.md

 1. [Jasmine](http://pivotal.github.com/jasmine/) HTML runner -  run `grunt` - Then open /test/runner.html in your browser to run the unit tests using Jasmine.
 2. [Testacular](http://vojtajina.github.com/testacular/) - `grunt test` -  Defaults to running the tests in chrome, but you can easily change this in testacular.conf.js browsers section as required.

+Alison is editing this to see what happens.